TUD-RST/pyblocksim/README.md

 -  representation of (linear and nonlinear) systems in state space
 -  graphical visualization of the blocks and their interconnections (for visual model checking)
--  things like nyquist and bode plots
+-  things like Nyquist and bode plots
 - a module for controller/observer design

 HINT: